JohnRPB/Open-Meta-Project/README.md

 Shareable, reproducible, and interactive scientific analyses---these are the goals of the Open Meta project.
 For an overview of what has been accomplished, see the "Project Showcase" section; for a more in-depth explanation of the underlying architercture, see "Rationale and technical concepts".

 #### Note: This project is under active development, and documentation is being added every day.
+The free Heroku dynos that host our back-end also go to sleep after 30 min of inactivity; you may have to wait 20 seconds to log in, on the first access.

 ## Main technologies